Australia New Zealand Closer Economic Agreement (ANZCERTA)

 Investment from one country to the other is also important.
 Australia is the largest investor in New Zealand while New Zealand ranks third as an investment destination for Australia.
 Over half of Australia's total investment in New Zealand is Foreign Direct Investment, reflecting the high level of economic integration.

-Please see the Department of Foreign Affairs and Trade website for comprehensive information on the ANZCERTA.
+Please visit the Department of Foreign Affairs and Trade website for comprehensive information on the ANZCERTA.